ctu-mrs/gaussian_splatting_pipeline/README.md

 ### The output

-Now you can extact the Gaussian Splat and the Mesh
+Now you can extract the Gaussian Splat and the Mesh
 * `./00_data/splat_export/splat.ply`
 * `./00_data/poisson-mesh-transformed.glb`